-The insert stove is approved as a room air dependent insert stove in accordance with EN 13229.
+The stove is approved as a room air dependent stove in accordance with EN 13240.
 All the combustion air in the inset stove comes from the room in which it is fitted.
-However, by connecting a sealed air inlet to the insert stove's air intake connector, the stove can be supplied with external combustion air.
+However, by connecting a sealed air inlet to the stove's air intake connector, the stove can be supplied with external combustion air.
 In this respect, the following requirements must be met:

 - Only approved materials may be used from the ventilation unit to the air inlet vent. - The air inlet vent must be fitted correctly and insulated to prevent formation of condensate.
-The cross section of the vent and grille must be at least 78 cm. - If the vent leads out into the open air, please note that the grille must be fitted with suitable wind protection.
-There must be no risk that the grille can get clogged by leaves, etc.
+The cross section of the vent and grille must be at least 78 cm2.

+- If the vent leads out into the open air, please note that the grille must be fitted with suitable wind protection.
+There must be no risk that the grille can get clogged by leaves, etc. - The stove has been tested with 3 m of 100 mm pipe, with 3 90 degree bends.